eusholli/future-network-apis/README.md

-# Future Network APIs: Restoring Trust in an AI-Dominated World
+# Restoring Trust in an AI-Dominated World

 ## Project Overview